Tumu Te Heuheu Tūkino VIII: Early life and family

 Te Heuheu was born at Little Waihi on 22 August 1941, the son of Hepi Te Heuheu Tūkino VII, the previous elected chief, and Pauline Te Heuheu.
 He was educated at St Patrick's College, Silverstream.
 He was a pilot and a former employee of Air New Zealand.

 Te Heuheu was married to Susan, Lady Te Heuheu, and they lived in Taupō.

 Roles

 Te Heuheu succeeded his father as ariki in 1997.
 He was the chair of the New Zealand Historic Places Trust's Māori Heritage Council from 2004 to 2014, a patron of the Tukia Group Board, was the chair of the UNESCO World Heritage Committee, the chairman of the Tūwharetoa Trust Board and chairman of the Lake Taupō and Lake Rotoaira Forest Trusts, and was a patron of the University of Auckland's Polynesian Society.
-He was a supporter of the Māori Excellence in Farming Awards.
+He was a supporter of the Ahuwhenua Trophy for excellence in Māori farming and agriculture.
 Te Heuheu played a vital role in getting Tongariro National Park to have dual World Heritage status in 1993.
 As part of his final wishes, he called for the return of Tongariro National Park to the Māori.

 Death

 Te Heuheu died on 23 September 2025, at the age of 84.
-His son Gerard Te Rangimaheu Te Heuheu Tūkino IX succeeded him as ariki.
+His son Gerrard Te Rangimaheu Te Heuheu Tūkino IX succeeded him as ariki.